Cornmeal Scallion Fritters

 • It uses common pantry ingredients.

-🛒 Ingredient Notes
+Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Yellow Cornmeal – Even though I rarely use yellow cornmeal, I highly recommend it for this recipe.
+• Yellow Cornmeal – Even though I rarely use yellow cornmeal, I do recommend it for this recipe.
 It gives a noticeable crunchy texture to the finished fritters.
 You’ll need plain cornmeal, not cornmeal mix.

 • Milk – I prefer whole milk.
 You can use a milk substitute if you want.